bridsoukou/TutorRecord/README.md

 # TutorRecord
 A simple record management system that easily updates spreadsheets.
+Built with Tkinter and Openpyxl.